JamesLaverack/footsteps/walkthough.md

 We can get rails to do that for us too though.
 A quick `rake db:migrate` later and RSpec now passes.
 Our model is fine.
 Cucumber however shows us a problem.
 Some things fail, we would expect this at this stage.
 However some things fail that I didn't expect.

 As it happens, Faker has known issues working inside Cucumber.
 After some more thought, I also came to the conclusion that randomisation inside a test is a bad idea.
 Better to have something repeatable for sure.
 So I removed faker, and put in static data.
 I simply assigned different static data in a test when I needed it.

+So, now my specs still pass and cucumber fails as I expect it to.
+A handful of specs that don't make sense yet (the code for following someone) are unimplemented, and a handful of code about logging in fails.
+What is going on?
+Well, it turns out I've messesd up my routes.rb file.
+I've told it to route root to `welcome#index`, but no controller named welcome exists.
+Time to fix that.

+    rails g controller Welcome index

+Another rails generator command and a bunch more cucumber scenarios pass.
+This has also written a blank controller and view spec.
+We don't need view specs as we're using Cucumber, and the controller spec already contains the only testing we care about - that it responds to the index action.

+For now lets look at the next failure.
+This time we can't find the name field on the sign up form to input data into.
+So, without a name it should be impossible to create a user.
+If I run the rails server, and go plug in an email and a password it should fail as the user model requires a name, our spec tells us so right?

+Turns out I'd made a mistake there too.
+I'd written that particular test incorrectly, so it was giving a false pass.
+A quick re-write and check of my other tests and I now have a failing spec.
+So lets fix that before anything else.
+We need the user model to require the presense of the name field.
+So it's time to open up `app/models/user.rb` and write some code.

+We have three spec failures.
+Rejecting duplicate names, requiring a name, and rejecting a duplicate name given a different case.
+What we need is an ActiveRecord validation to assert these values of existance and uniqeness.
+After setting those in the model our spec passes again, this time actually correctly.

+Back to cucumber, we still have the problem of no name field on the signup form.
+Currently we're using devise's built in controller and view to render the user intraction code.
+It's time to modify that.